AI-generated (Gemini Pro)

 Final takeaway

 Consent banners alone do not guarantee compliance.
-If trackers load via GTM, injection, or async scripts and run before consent, they bypass the banner and create GDPR risk.
+Under GDPR and ePrivacy law, you are liable for what your site actually does, not what your banner promises.
+If trackers load via GTM, injection, or async scripts and run before consent, you have a consent bypass violation—regardless of how compliant your banner looks.
 You must test actual behaviour with runtime monitoring: see what runs, when it runs, and fix any code that runs before consent.
-Testing matters as much as the banner itself.
+For a full compliance audit checklist, see How to audit your website for GDPR compliance.
+Runtime testing is not optional; it's the only way to verify actual behavior matches declared intent.

 Frequently asked questions